onemorepereira/streamlit-demos/README.md

 # Streamlit Demos

+A colleague of mine recently introduced me to Streamlit and I honestly can't get enough.
+I am the kind of develoer that'll spend 2 hours modeling functional code, and then the next week working on frontend code & styling.
+This is a gamechanges.
+Here are a few of the very quick & dirty demos I've put together over the last few weeks.

+If you find anything that makes you cringe, fork, fix, and open a pull request --I look at my GitHub organization at least once a week.

 - [Bicycle Gearing / Speed Calculator](./cycling-gearing-calculator)
   - I am cyclist...what did you expect?
 - [Geo IP / FQDN Lookup](./iplookup)